- Things to consider

 - communal areas must be kept clear of pet housing (such as hutches) and litter trays for safety reasons

-- make sure your pet has proper care in place for them if they will be alone for long periods of time
+- pets should have proper care in place for them if they will be alone for long periods of time

-- clear up any fouling from your pet straight away and properly disposed of it afterwards
+- any fouling from your pet should be cleaned straight away and properly disposed of

-- keep your pet under supervision when they are in communal areas
+- your pet should be kept under supervision when they are in communal areas

-- additional items needed to keep your pet safe and under control (such has additional fencing) must be source and paid for by yourself
+- additional items needed to keep your pet safe and under control (such as additional fencing) must be sourced and paid for by yourself

 Find out more about this from the Animal Welfare Act 2006

 If you live in a flat, upper-maisonette, or would like more than one pet, do fill out the Pet Permission Request Form first.
-We wont withhold permission without reason, but some conditions must be considered, including:
+We will not withhold permission without reason, but some conditions must be considered, including: